crepe-japheth/find_file_in_dirs/README.md

 # File Explorer

 Welcome to File Explorer!
 This is a simple command-line tool designed to help you explore files within a specified directory path.
-It provides details like file extension, modification time, access time, and creation time for each file found in the given directory.
+It provides details like file extension, modification time, access time, and creation time for each file found in the given directory. not only file explorer but you can also see the file that are the same in that directory and search a specific text, words or paragraph in all that return file in directory with specific extensions

 ## How to Use